 Degrees of Adjectives

 English grammar in class 5 includes 3-degree kinds of adjectives.
 These degrees are there so that adjectives can compare one object to another.
 Overall comparison can also be made with these degrees of adjectives.
-For example, compare the most intelligent girl with the whole class, compare the biggest or largest animal on the Earth with the rest of the animals, etc. The three degrees of adjectives are positive, comparative and superlative.
-For more information on English Grammar Adjective for Class 5, click here.
+For example, compare the most intelligent girl with the whole class, compare the biggest or largest animal on Earth with the rest of the animals, etc. The three degrees of adjectives are positive, comparative, and superlative.
+For more information on English Grammar Adjectives for Class 5, click here.

 A positive degree of adjectives is used when there is no comparison between two pronouns or nouns.